giogithub89/giogithub89/README.md

 - 👋 Hi, I’m @giogithub89
-- 👀 I’m interested in mobile development
+- 👀 I’m interested in mobile and web development
 - 🌱 I’m currently learning CSS, React, Node, Javascript, HTML, and Flutter
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on interesting and innovative projects
 - 📫 How to reach me: giobruno@me.com

+- 🍻 I'm currently working with my team at the Pancake Swap clone